 "Every culture and society should seek ways to achieve peaceful coexistence among its citizens."

 Reminding us of this, and telling stories through their lenses, is what photojournalists and documentary filmmakers do.
-Two-time Pulitzer Prize nominated photojournalist and film director Roger M. "Luke" Richards chases an Inca legend in the Andes Mountains, and this is your chance to be part of his feature documentary film team.
-More than a trip to Machu Picchu, this adventure is in pursuit of clues to an ancient mystery that modern technology has not been able to resolve.
-When searching for truth, you turn over as many stones as possible to see what lies beneath.
-After a successful shoot in June 2018, a followup trip is planned for May 2019.
-This is your chance to be a part of this amazing film project, "Chasing An Inca Legend."
+Two-time Pulitzer Prize nominated photojournalist and film director Roger M. "Luke" Richards chases an Inca legend in the Andes Mountains.
+Visit our Facebook page to follow this amazing film project, "Chasing An Inca Legend."

 "You don't get to choose what you find."

-Jacquie Whitt has been traveling and working in South America for over 12 years.
-Graduating university with a degree in anthropology, she has pursued this passion as an amateur anthropologist alongside her professional work as an adventure travel expert.
+Jacquie Whitt has traveled and worked in South America for over 13 years.
+With a degree in anthropology she has pursued her passion as an amateur anthropologist alongside her professional work as an adventure travel expert.

-On one interesting encounter in the Peruvian Amazon rainforest, she stumbled onto what might be the answer to a question that has challenged scientists and historians for centuries: how could the Inca or pre-Inca civilization so precisely carve the large megalithic stone used to construct their ancient cities with only primitive tools?
-Multi-ton blocks of stone are interleaved without gaps, even to fit a credit card, and rise into the sky with glossy smooth surfaces slicker than a pane of glass.
+On one interesting encounter in the Peruvian Amazon rainforest, she stumbled onto what might be the answer to a question that has challenged scientists and historians for centuries: how could the Inca or pre-Inca civilization so precisely carve the large megalithic stone used to construct their ancient cities without sophisticated tools?
+Multi-sided stone boulders interlock like giant puzzle pieces without gaps, even to fit a credit card, and rise into the sky with glossy smooth surfaces slicker than a pane of glass.

 Jacquie saw evidence of the use of an innovative technique in multiple Inca constructs, likely once widely used but had become lost over the ages.
 She is convinced the evidence deserves more in-depth scientific investigation.